Nissan AD: VB11 series

-Y10/N14 series
+Y10 series

-The second-generation AD Van (sold as the Y10/N14 Wagon in Europe), introduced in October 1990, replaced the Nissan Sunny B13 series wagon, but with a different rear end compared to exported standard Sunny wagons.
-The vehicle continued as the AD Van, and as a private use (non-commercial) it was marketed as the Nissan Sunny California wagon (N14/Y10).
+The second-generation AD Van (sold as the Sunny Wagon in Europe, where it was treated as part of the N14 family), introduced in October 1990, replaced the Nissan Sunny B12 series wagon, but with a different rear end compared to exported standard Sunny wagons.
+The vehicle continued as the AD Van, whereas for private use (non-commercial) it was marketed as the Nissan Sunny California wagon (Y10).
 The engines used were the 1.5 L and 1.3 L GA15DS & GA13DS with DOHC and the 1.7 L CD17 diesel continued.
-The Wingroad/AD Van were also accompanied by a larger retail/commercial station wagon/delivery van called the Nissan Avenir/Expert that replaced the Nissan Bluebird U12 wagon/delivery van.
+The Wingroad/AD Van were also accompanied by a larger retail/commercial station wagon/delivery van called the Avenir/Expert that replaced the Nissan Bluebird U12 wagon/delivery van.

 In May 1996, Nissan renamed the Sunny California the Nissan Wingroad – a California equipment level was initially available through Nissan's Sunny dealership chain.
 The Wingroad was offered with the SR18DE as well as the GA15DE, while the smallest 1.3 and the diesel option were not available.
 Trying to cash in on Japan's RV ("recreational vehicle", usually versions of existing vans and wagons combining a slight off-road vibe with sporty equipment) craze of the late 1990s.
 The Wingroad followed this recipe closely, being a winged and despoilered version of the AD Van, usually with more powerful engines.
 Four-wheel drive was optional.
 Unusually, the Wingroad also received a redesigned, larger rear end with a longer rear overhang.
-A limited edition model built by Autech with the SR20DE was also available; since this was not an official Nissan engine installation it carried the same chassis code as the 1.8.
+A limited-edition model built by Autech with the SR20DE was also available; since this was not an official Nissan engine installation it carried the same chassis code as the 1.8.
 The Wingroad name originated as a trim level on the Bluebird U11-series wagon.